clementsainsRobotics/speechcontrol-old/README.md

 ## Testing

+First and foremost issue the following commands:

+    $ ./mk-scdirs
+    $ ./mk-psext

 We use nosetests for launching tests - go to the directory with a subproject (daemon, for example) and run `nosetests' from there.
 You should see some PocketSphinx output and finally the report.